austinchristopher/watson-data-kits/index.md

   ```
   {: pre}

   The service returns a JSON response that includes information about travel attractions found near the location input that was entered, filtered according to the category provided.
-The following is an example response using "memorial" as {category_keyword}.
+The following is an example response using "memorial" as `{category_keyword}`.

       ```javascript
       [